-WASHINGTON, D.C. — The owners and operators of the Grokster peer-to-peer network — the lead and most well-known defendant in one of the Supreme Court’s seminal decision this year — agreed Nov.
-7 to shut down operations to settle the piracy case with the nation’s major record companies, motion picture studios and music publishers.
+The owners and operators of the Grokster peer-to-peer (P2P) network–the lead and most well-known defendants in one of the Supreme Court’s seminal decisions this year–agreed today (November 7) to shut down operations to settle the three-year-old piracy case with the nation’s major record companies, motion picture studios and music publishers.

-A consent judgment was submitted to the U.S. District Court for the Central District of California Nov.
-7 for approval.
+A consent judgment will be submitted to U.S. District Court for the Central District of California court today for its approval.

-Coming just four months after the Supreme Court’s ruling in MGM Studios vs. Grokster — and on the heels of a rapid succession of similar international rulings in Korea, Australia and Taiwan — the music industry hailed the settlement as an important milestone in the continuing transformation of the online marketplace.
+Coming just four months after the Supreme Court’s ruling in MGM vs. Grokster–and on the heels of a rapid succession of similar international rulings in Korea, Australia and Taiwan–the music industry today hailed the settlement as an important milestone in the continuing transformation of the online marketplace.

 “This settlement brings to a close an incredibly significant chapter in the story of digital music,” said Mitch Bainwol, chairman/CEO of the RIAA.
 “This is a chapter that ends on a high note for the recording industry, the tech community and music fans and consumers everywhere.
 At the end of the day, this is about our ability to invest in new music.
 An online marketplace populated by legitimate services allows us to do just that.”

-“The Grokster verdict has spurred growth and innovation for legal music services, including a legitimate peer-to-peer market,” said David Israelite, CEO/president of the National Music Publishers Assn.
+“The Grokster verdict has spurred growth and innovation for legal music services, including a legitimate peer-to-peer market,” said David Israelite, chairman/CEO of the National Music Publishers Association.
 “Now that a legal online entertainment environment has been established, the ultimate winners in the Grokster case are the music fans, who now have more options than ever before to hear the music they love.”